nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

 * secret_keys
 * user

-The value for these fields will either be a `1` indicating a detection and a `0` indicating no detection.
+The value for these fields will be a `1` indicating a detection or a `0` indicating no detection.
 An example row with a detection is:
 ```json
 {
   "timestamp": 1616381019580,